Prashi-Devops/nodes/README.md

 * Once the changes made in [`release-utility-package`](#changes).

-* We can test through the s3 bucket,make sure you have created bucket manually  and add the snippet  inside the `release-package.sh` as shown below:
+* We can test through the s3 bucket, make sure you have created bucket manually  and add the snippet  inside the `release-package.sh` as shown below:

       if [ $RELEASE_FILE = "integration-deploy-utilities.zip" ]
       then